esl-epfl/timescoring/README.md

 - `scoring.SampleScoring(ref, hyp)` : Compute sample based scoring
 - `scoring.EventScoring(ref, hyp)` : Compute event based scoring

 In addition it also provides functions to visualize the output of the scoring algorithm (see `visualization.py`).
+Note that visualization functions require the optional matplotlib dependency.
+Install with `pip install timescoring[plotting]` to enable these features.

 ### Parameters